 Because you are one of Wild Utah Project’s special friends, we are excited to bring you this periodic update about what’s happening at Wild Utah Project.
-It would seem that this “Scoop” is heavy on WUP speaking engagements in February….see below!
-Thanks again for your help and for contributing to Wild Utah Project’s efforts to bring sound science to land and wildlife management decisions in Utah. --The Wild Utah Project Crew: Allison, Mary, Emanuel, Amy, and Board members Lindsey, Mark, Kirsten, Scott, Ronni, and Kathy[MP1] , and “emeritus extraordinaire” Jim Catlin.
+Thanks again for all your help in contributing to Wild Utah Project’s efforts to bring sound science to land management decisions in Utah.
+Enjoy the updates and know that you are helping us inform land and wildlife management in service of wildlife and wildland health. --The Wild Utah Project Crew: Allison, Mary, Emanuel, Amy, Board members Lindsey, Kirsten, Scott, Ronni, Kathy, Jim and Carly, and “emeritus extraordinaire” Jim Catlin.

 We have had some exciting transitions here at WUP since the last Scoop!